-Gordon Ramsay net worth: Gordon Ramsay is a Chef, restaurateur, and Officer of the Order of the British Empire who has a net worth of $80 million.
-Gordon Ramsay's salary per episode is $225,000 and he earns an additional $10 million per year from his media and restaurant empire.
+Gordon Ramsay net worth: Gordon Ramsay is a Chef, restaurateur and reality television star who has a net worth of $120 million.
+Gordon Ramsay's salary per episode is $225,000 and he earns an additional $45 million per year from his media and restaurant empire.
 Gordon Ramsay has earned his net worth by owning several high end restaurants and by starring and producing a range of reality TV shows.
 He served as a Commis Chef at the Roxburgh House Hotel, at the Wickham Arms, (where he ran the restaurant and took care of dining room), and at Harveys in London, as well as several other restaurants in between.
 Ramsay's experience in the restaurant business and the culinary arts helped him to expand his horizons and open several restaurants of his own around the world.

 Ramsay has become a well known television personality, appearing first in documentaries, "Boiling Point" and "Beyond Boiling Point."
 He also appeared on "Faking It," helping a future chef to learn the trade.
 In 2004, Gordon Ramsay began working on two British television shows, "Ramsay's Kitchen Nightmares" and "Hell's Kitchen."
 He also appears on the U.S. version of both programs as well as Master Chef, a competition between amateur chefs.